 - Now, drag the Fill Handle down to see every student’s results.

-- Finally, we can view that who didn’t pass the exam.
+- Finally, we can view those who didn’t pass the exam.

-2. Greater Than or Equal to Operator with IF Function
+2. Applying Greater Than or Equal to Operator with IF Function

 - Likewise, in the above example, select the cell where the result will be shown.
 So, we choose cell D5.

-- After that, we compared the pass mark with their marks.
+- After that, we compared the pass marks with their marks.
 So we need to take the marks column in the formula.
 Now, write down the formula below.

 - Again, drag the Fill Handle over cell D10.